termux/termux.github.io/configuration.md

 ---
 layout: page
-title: Configuring
+title: Terminal configuration
 ---

-Termux may be configured by creating the file `$HOME/.config/termux/termux.properties`.
+The Termux terminal may be configured by creating the file `$HOME/.config/termux/termux.properties`.

 This file uses a simple `key=value` property syntax and allow configuring the following properties.